berkeley-scf/berkeley-scf.github.io/servers/cluster/gpus.md

 - As on the SCF (local) cluster, jobs submitted to the default `preemptive_high` QoS can preempt jobs in the `preemptive` QoS, which can in turm preempt jobs in the `normal` partition.
-Individual group members can run at most three jobs in `preemptive_high` at a time.
+Individual group members can run at most 8 GPUs in `preemptive_high` at a time.
 Non-group members only have access to the `normal` QoS.